wasserth/TotalSegmentator/README.md

 totalseg_combine_masks -i totalsegmentator_output_dir -o combined_mask.nii.gz -m lung
 ```

 Normally weights are automatically downloaded when running TotalSegmentator.
-If you want to manually download the weights (download links see [here](https://github.com/wasserth/TotalSegmentator/blob/master/totalsegmentator/libs.py#L75)) and copy them into the right directory so TotalSegmentator can find them use this:
+If you want to download the weights with an etxra command (e.g. when building a docker container) use this:
 ```
-totalseg_import_weights -i my_downloaded_weights.zip
+totalseg_download_weights -t <task_name>
 ```

 After acquiring a license number for the non-open tasks you can set it with the following command: